Pulsar PG4000BiSRCO - 3200/4000W Dual Fuel Inverter Generator With Remote Start

 Features

-When the generator is ready, the oil level is too low and the generator is on overload, you will be informed by the featured light indicators.
+The device's light indicators will illuminate to indicate if the generator is ready, the generator is on overload and its oil levels are insufficient.
 To offer greater control and easy operation during nighttime, the panel is LED-lit.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Pulsar PG4000BiSRCO also is packed along with the following accessories: key fob, oil, propane hose and tool kit.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Pulsar PG4000BiSRCO's package also includes these accessories: key fob, propane hose, oil and tool kit.

 Product Video